 Is it a stew?
 Is it a soup?
 Is it a chowder?
 It’s waterzooi!
 This is a beautiful classic Flemish dish that will warm your soul and impress your friends.
 A deliciously creamy chicken broth with plenty of veggies.

-Serve Belgian chicken waterzooi piping hot with a fresh hank of crusty bread to mop up the juices, or simply as a standalone dish.
-The best thing is that this chicken waterzooi recipe is dead easy to make.
+Serve Belgian waterzooi piping hot with a fresh chunk of crusty bread to mop up the juices, or simply as a standalone dish.
+The best thing is that this recipe is dead easy to make.

 If, however, there’s a gap in your knowledge when it comes to waterzooi or you want to know a bit more about this traditional Belgian staple (or even if you need a quick and easy recipe for dinner tonight!), this post will set you straight.

-Waterzooi is well and truly one of the classic Belgian recipes.
-It originated in the northwest of Belgium in the city of Ghent – in fact, it’s often called “gentse waterzooi” because of this.
+Waterzooi is well and truly one of the traditional Belgian recipes.
+Its origin is in the northwest of Belgium in the city of Ghent – in fact, it’s often called “gentse waterzooi” because of this.

 The first half of the word, “water” speaks for itself.
 The latter part of the name, “zooi” derives from Middle Dutch words “soot”, “sode” and “zoode” which mean to boil – which makes a lot of sense when you think about the recipe itself.